Dryer Vent Cleaning In The New Braunfels & San Antonio Area: Avoid Fires & Gas Leaks

-In the end, if you’re not sure… schedule a cleaning.
-It never hurts to get this maintenance done, and once it’s complete, you can get yourself on a more regular cleaning schedule, based on your household’s needs.
+In the end, if you’re not sure… schedule a cleaning with our New Braunfels dryer vent cleaning service team.
+It never hurts to get this maintenance done, and once it’s complete, you can get yourself on a more regular cleaning schedule based on your household’s needs.

 What Are the Risks Associated With Clogged Vents?

 It’s clear there are hazards associated with clogged dryer vents, but what exactly are these?

 - Dryer Fires: Dirty vents are the leading cause of dryer fires in the country.
 You’re essentially combining an extremely flammable material (i.e. lint) with an appliance that’s overheating – the outcome here isn’t too hard to predict.

 - House Fires: Did you know that dryer fires are even more common than chimney fires?
 And once flames kick off in the laundry room, they can easily spread if not quickly noted and addressed.
 (Note: This is why you shouldn’t leave your dryer running when you leave the house.)

 - Carbon Monoxide Leaks: If fumes produced by the fire cannot effectively escape, you’ll run the risk of carbon monoxide circling back and entering your home.
 Be sure to have carbon monoxide detectors installed throughout your home to reduce the risk of exposure.

 - Inefficiency: While not necessarily life-threatening, low efficiency levels can lead to wear and tear on your clothes and higher-than-normal energy bills – both of which will affect your household budget.